Your Guide to Your Postnatal OB Visit

 Most doctors suggest waiting 12 to 18 months before trying to get pregnant again.
 That allows time for your body to heal, recover, and build up nutrient stores to support another pregnancy.
 Too little time between pregnancies raises your risk of having a premature baby or other health issues.

-And if you don’t want more kids, birth control is vital.
+And if you don’t want more kids, birth control is critical.
 It’s hard to know when you’ll start ovulating again after pregnancy.
 Breastfeeding is not an effective birth control method, so review your options with your doctor.

 They might suggest: